codeequity/codeEquity/docs/ceManual.md

 process.
 The first delete on the GitHub site retains the PEQ issue (and card), but moves the card to the **Accrued** column in the Unclaimed project (both of which are created by the handler if they do not already exist).
-If an accrued PEQ issue is deleted from the Unclaimed project, the issue subhandler will delete the PEQ issue from GitHub.
+If an accrued PEQ issue is deleted from the Unclaimed project, the issue subhandler will delete the PEQ issue from GitHub (actually, it will remove the card and the PEQ label, leaving a non-PEQ issue in place, which can then be finally deleted by hand).

 The `closed` and `reopened` actions are ignored for both non-PEQ issues and AllocPEQ issues.
 Closing a properly-formed PEQ issue will cause the handler to move the associated card into the **Pending PEQ